GrimKriegor/vedutils/README.md

 Simple video editing utilities.

-Just a bunch of wrappers for `ffmpeg` that help me edit video super fast and without unnecessary re-encoding.
+Just a bunch of wrappers for [FFmpeg](https://ffmpeg.org/) that help me edit video super fast and without unnecessary re-encoding.

 They are great for editing massive video files on an old laptop and for automation.